 Meeting partners in four sub-Saharan African countries with varying malaria prevalence to learn about the research currently being undertaken to help control and eliminate malaria.

-In Zambia and Kenya, we'll work with partners to understand how to use mobile genetic sequencing machines to sequence parasites and mosquitoes in remote field locations.
+We worked with colleagues in Zambia and Kenya to understand how to use mobile genetic sequencing machines to sequence parasites and mosquitoes in remote field locations.

-Using our Land Rover Discovery with advanced communication capabilities to document our experiences via articles and blog posts and our Labroving podcast.
+Using our Land Rover Discovery with advanced communication capabilities to document our experiences via articles and blog posts and our Labroving podcast (in prep).